 - Dr. Peter Tontonoz

 When stimulated, LXRs "turn on" several hundred genes that hold instructions to create proteins for carrying out bodily processes in cells, from transporting and excreting cholesterol to synthesizing fat in the liver.
-Evidence also shows that they suppress inflammatory processes in several contexts.
+Evidence also shows that LXRs suppress inflammatory processes in several contexts.

 In mice, compounds that turn on the receptors have been shown to lower cholesterol levels in blood and liver tissues, effectively treating: